Mourning: Judaism

 Judaism looks upon mourning as a process by which the stricken can re-enter into society, and so provides a series of customs that make this process gradual.
 The first stage, observed as all the stages are by immediate relatives (parents, spouse, siblings and children) is the Shiva (literally meaning "seven"), which consists of the first seven days after the funeral.
 The second stage is the Shloshim (thirty), referring to the thirty days following the death.
 The period of mourning after the death of a parent lasts one year.
 Each stage places lighter demands and restrictions than the previous one in order to reintegrate the bereaved into normal life.

-The most known and central stage is Shiva, which is a Jewish mourning practice in which people adjust their behaviour as an expression of their bereavement for the week immediately after the burial.
+The most known and central stage is Shiva, which is a Jewish mourning practice in which people adjust their behavior as an expression of their bereavement for the week immediately after the burial.
 In the West, typically, mirrors are covered and a small tear is made in an item of clothing to indicate a lack of interest in personal vanity.
 The bereaved dress simply and sit on the floor, short stools or boxes rather than chairs when receiving the condolences of visitors.
 In some cases relatives or friends take care of the bereaved's house chores, as cooking and cleaning.
 English speakers use the expression "to sit shiva".

 During the Shloshim, the mourners are no longer expected to sit on the floor or be taken care of (cooking/cleaning).
 However, some customs still apply.
 There is a prohibition on getting married or attending any sort of celebrations and men refrain from shaving or cutting their hair.

 Restrictions during the year of mourning include not wearing new clothes, not listening to music and not attending celebrations.
 In addition, the sons of the deceased recite the Kaddish prayer for the first eleven months of the year during prayer services where there is a quorum of 10 men.
 The Kaddish prayer is then recited annually on the date of death, usually called the yahrzeit.
 The date is according to the Hebrew calendar.
 In addition to saying the Kaddish in the synagogue, a 24-hour memorial candle is lit in the home of the person saying the Kaddish.